 Dorothy Rosenberg Prize

-The Dorothy Rosenberg Prize for the History of the Jewish diaspora recognizes the most distinguished work of scholarship on the history of the Jewish diaspora published in English during the previous calendar year.
+The Dorothy Rosenberg Prize for the history of the Jewish diaspora recognizes the most distinguished work of scholarship on the history of the Jewish diaspora published in English during the previous calendar year.
 Eligibility will otherwise be defined quite broadly, to include books on any period and from any disciplinary field that incorporates a historical perspective.
 In making its selection, the prize committee will pay particular attention to depth of research, methodological innovation, conceptual originality and literary excellence.
 Works that reinterpret old themes or develop new theoretical perspectives are welcome.
 Anthologies, encyclopedias and other edited volumes will not be considered.
 The general rules for submission are:

-- Books with an imprint of 2014 are eligible for the 2015 award.
+- Books with a copyright of 2016 are eligible for the 2017 award.

-- Nominators must complete the online Data Collection Form for each book submitted.
+- Nominators must complete an online prize submission form for each book submitted.

-Please Note: Entries must be postmarked or transmitted by May 15, 2015, to be eligible for the 2015 competition.
+Please Note: Entries must be received by May 15, 2017, to be eligible for the 2017 competition.
 Entries will not be returned.
-Recipients will be announced at the January 2016 AHA annual meeting in Atlanta.
+Recipients will be announced on the AHA website in October 2017 and recognized during a ceremony at the January 2018 AHA annual meeting in Washington, DC.

 For questions, please contact the Prize Administrator.

 Send one copy to each committee member and complete the prize submission form (above).

 The Consuming Temple: Jews, Department Stores, and the Consumer Revolution in Germany, 1880–1940 (Cornell Univ.
 Press)